 June 30, 1817 – English botanist and explorer Joseph Dalton Hooker was born in Halesworth, Suffolk, England.
-Hooker was one of the greatest British botanists and explorers of the 19th century.
-Hooker was a founder of geographical botany, and Charles Darwin's closest friend.

 June 30, 1841 – Confederate soldier John Miller Lee was born at Burnt Corn.
 He enlisted in Wood’s Cavalry in Mobile on Sept.
 29, 1861 then transferred to Co.
-B of the 3rd Alabama Cavarly (The Monroe Blues).
+B of the 3rd Alabama Cavalry (The Monroe Blues).
 He was elected 2nd lieutenant and assigned to Manigault’s Brigade S.O.
 No. 78 and detailed as division escort in Anderson's Division.
 He was wounded near Atlanta on Aug.
 16, 1864.
 When the 1907 Alabama Confederate Census was conducted, he was living in the Diadem community in Conecuh County.
 When he filed for his Confederate pension, his witnesses were F.M.
 Dean and F.H.
 Lee.
 When the 1921 Confederate Census was conducted, he was living at Rt.
 B, Box 108, in Evergreen.